oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 has not been tampered with since its issuance.
 If the signature on the SD-JWT cannot be verified, the SD-JWT MUST be rejected.

+## Manipulation of Disclosures

+Holders can manipulate the Disclosures by changing the values of the claims before sending them to the Issuer.
+The Issuer MUST check the Disclosures to ensure that the values of the claims are correct, i.e., the hash digests of the Disclosures are actually present in the signed SD-JWT.

+A naive Issuer that extracts
+all claim values from the Disclosures (without checking the hashes) and inserts them into the SD-JWT payload is vulnerable to this attack.
+However, without comparing the digests of the Disclosures, such an implementation could not determine the correct place in a nested object where a claim needs to be inserted.
+Therefore, the naive implementation would not only be insecure, but also incorrect.

+The steps described in (#issuer_verification) ensure that the Verifier checks the Disclosures correctly.

 ## Entropy of the salt {#salt-entropy}

 The security model relies on the fact that the salt is not learned or guessed by